Zhijin County: Geography

 Zhijin County is located in the southeastern part of Bijie City, roughly in the middle of Guizhou province.
-It is 151 km from Guiyang, 95 km from Anshun, 129 km from Bijie City.
+It is 151 km from Guiyang, 95 km from Anshun, and 129 km from Bijie City.
 It spans 82.5 km from East to West, and 66 km from North to South.
 Its total area is 2868 km2.

 Karst topography dominates the landscape, with caves everywhere.
 The Zhijin Cave 22 km from the county seat is considered the most magnificent cave in China, and is a popular tourist spot.

 The highest point in the county has altitude 2262 m, and the lowest 1319 m.

 Climate

 The average temperature is 14.7 c, with annual rainfall 1391 mm.